Last updated November 2023

 ‘Multimedia’ is the keyword here.
 In an MMS, you can attach pictures and GIFs to your messages – making them stand out from your standard SMS.

-Here’s what a typical MMS looks like.
-You’ll see there’s a heading (optional), a longer block of text, plus an image (which could be a JPEG, PNG, or a moving GIF).
+Here’s an example of an MMS message.
+You can have an optional heading, a longer block of text, plus an image (which could be a JPEG, PNG or a moving GIF).

 Here’s a quick summary of the difference between SMS and MMS (for a deep-dive, read our article about SMS vs MMS).